 Activity stages (Figure 5):

-The students are divided in two halves.
+The students are divided in two groups.

-During the class, while the first half (composed of individuals or teams) presents digital infographic posters simultaneously in several locations within the space using large screens, the second half participates as the audience, and performs peer assessment using digital form, preferably anonymously (See also ‘Peer Review’ DP: https://tinyurl.com/y3o4gkdl).
+During the class, the first half (as individuals or in teams) presents digital infographic posters simultaneously in several locations in the FLS, using large screens.
+The second half of the class participates as the audience, and performs peer assessment using digital forms, preferably anonymously (See also ‘Peer Review’ DP: https://tinyurl.com/y3o4gkdl).

 Halfway through the session, the groups exchange roles.

+[Insert Figure 5 here]

 Limitations

-Since the presentations are parallel a situation may develop in which students present to a large audience, while others are left without an audience.
+In parallel presentations, some students may present to a large audience, while others are left without an audience.

-Not all students are able to see all potentially interesting presentations as they might have to present at that time.
+Not all students are able to see all of the potentially interesting presentations, since they might have to be giving their presentation at that time.

-Although anonymous assessment is generally authentic its result may be superficial.
+Although anonymous assessment is generally authentic, its result may be superficial.

-More students in the class improves the probability of a successful activity but more screens/projectors are required.
+More students improves the probability of a successful activity, but more screens/projectors are required.

 Implementation

-The lecturer must prepare the event by assigning time for designing the digital posters, time management of the event and setting the groups so each student will know which cohort s/he participates in, in advance and prepare the assessment form with a QR code.
+The lecturer must prepare for the event in advance by dedicating time to designing the digital posters, planning the time management for the event, assigning each student to a group, and creating the assessment form with a QR code.

-At the beginning of the meeting the lecturer should present the instructions for the activity and request the students to ensure that all presenters receive an audience.
+At the beginning of the meeting, the lecturer presents the activity instructions and requests all students participate to ensure that all presenters have an audience.

-It is useful to establish criteria regarding the quality of the visual design of the poster / presentation and the quality of oral presentation.
+It is useful to establish criteria regarding the quality of the visual design of the poster / presentation and the quality of the oral presentation.
 It is recommended to combine closed and open-ended questions.

-After the activity, the lecturer needs to send the digital accumulated assessment data to each presenter privately by mail or LMS.
+After the activity, the lecturer needs to send the digital accumulated assessment data to each presenter privately by email or via a learning management system.

 Example

-A course for second-career, pre-service teachers with 22 students.
-They conducted research activities on the subject of ‘Innovative pedagogies.’
-In the last lesson they were asked to present the main insights of their research in an infographic poster, created in one of the digital tools offered (e.g. Canva, Venngage, Piktochart).
-Each 1-2 student/s group presented the poster using a large screen.
-In total we used 8 screens in the two spaces including the lecturer’s podium.
-While half of the group was presenting the other half served as an audience.
-They were required to choose at least 3 presentations to assess using a QR code.
+During a course for second-career, pre-service teachers with 22 students, the class conducted research activities on the subject of ‘innovative pedagogies.’
+They created an infographic poster, created using one of the digital tools offered (e.g. Canva, Venngage, Piktochart).
+In the final lesson, they present the main insights of their research each individual, pair, or group presented their poster using a large screen.
+The class used eight screens in two spaces, including the lecturer’s podium.
+While half of the group was presenting, the other half served as an audience.
+They were required to choose at least three presentations to assess using a QR code.

-Peer assessment for posters, designed with Google Form, included the following questions:
+Peer assessment for posters, designed using a Google Form, included the following questions:

 1. Assessment for [student’s name-from list]

-2. Closed Questions on a scale of 1-5 (Very low to Very high):
+2. Closed questions on a scale from 1 (very low) to 5 (very high):

 The poster is aesthetically designed